 Our ambition is to encourage participation in ERGs throughout the whole Company.
 ERGs discuss and promote topics related to diversity and inclusion, develop and organize workshops internally and externally, support local initiatives, and propose actions to improve accessibility and inclusivity for all at the workplace.

 Top 2019 initiatives:

-The launch of "Diversity & Inclusion - it Matters!" learning module
+The launch of "Diversity & Inclusion - it Matters!" learning module women employees in 2019 (vs. 22% in 2018)

 Diversity in STEM: 7 employee resource groups (ERG) with ~1,800 members